shantanuuchak/dionigi/README.md

-# Persona Card
+# Dionigi Card

-Digital persona card for the web
+Digital card for the web with a historical taste